TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/do_now.md

 What is the return value of the range function?
 <br>

-3. Use the `range`, `len` and a for loop to update a list of integers so that each integer in the list is doubled.
+3. Use the `range` and `len` functions to make a for loop.
 (Remember that for loops iterate over lists)